 Creating the Questionnaire

 In my second blog, I will walk through the process of creating a simple questionnaire using Microsoft Forms.
 After this, I proceed with pushing the submitted responses from Microsoft Forms into an Excel table using Power Automate.
-Finally, I summarize the responses into logical data points in additional Excel tables which will then be pulled together into pie, line/stacked, and line/clustered column charts using Power BI.
+Finally, I summarize the responses into logical data points in additional Excel tables which will then be pulled together into a pie, line/stacked, and line/clustered column charts using Power BI.

 Here are some screenshots of the questionnaire: